kagandikmen/V-FRONT/README.md

 ## Architectural Details

-V-CORE has been tested for full RV32I compliance using the unit tests in the [ut](ut/) folder, which are sourced from [riscv-tests](https://github.com/riscv-software-src/riscv-tests), the official test suite provided by RISC-V International.
+V-FRONT has been tested for full RV32I compliance using the unit tests in the [ut](ut/) folder, which are sourced from [riscv-tests](https://github.com/riscv-software-src/riscv-tests), the official test suite provided by RISC-V International.

-V-CORE implements a single-cycle von Neumann CPU architecture.
+V-FRONT implements a single-cycle von Neumann CPU architecture.
 In its current configuration, it has a 32 KB unified memory to store both program and data, where the first 16 KB is reserved for programs and the second 16 KB for data.
 Misaligned accesses to this unified BRAM memory are allowed, where the CPU then raises an exception and jumps to a trap vector to handle the misaligned access.

-V-CORE implements 4096 CSR registers in its CSR unit.
+V-FRONT implements 4096 CSR registers in its CSR unit.
 As of 2025-05-29, the only exception the hardware itself can raise is when a misaligned memory access is attempted.
 But software can raise any exception through `ecall` and `ebreak` instructions, where the program then jumps to the address stored in the CSR register `MTVEC`.

-V-CORE implements `fence` and `fence_i` instructions as pure `NOP`s, as these instructions do not serve any meaningful purpose in a single-core setting.
+V-FRONT implements `fence` and `fence_i` instructions as pure `NOP`s, as these instructions do not serve any meaningful purpose in a single-core setting.

 ## Status